In times of trouble, confusion, murkiness, tumult, chaos, despair, feelings of everything is lost.

 What I witnessed out there was what you've often talked about is mind-numbed robots.

-These people are out there screaming for his death, for his extradition, for his hanging, for his murder with signs that you you know there's a deep place for you in hell, there's a cavity waiting for you, you know, to be buried in, and uh little stuffed animals were placed up against the front door with signs.
+These people were out there screaming for his death, for his extradition, for his hanging, for his murder with signs that there's a deep place for you in hell.

 Probably so.

-Well, what I did is I I walked around uh feigning like I was taking people's pictures with my less than smart phone, uh aka foot phone, and uh after I pretended to take your pictures, I'd say post this, post this, and I probably saw at least half a dozen eight people walk away after I did that.
+Well, what I did is I walked around feigning like I was taking people's pictures with my less than smart phone, aka foot phone, and after I pretended to take their pictures, I'd say, post this, post this.

-And I just did that just to you know put it in their face.
+And I just did that just to, you know, put it in their face.

 Wait, wait, wait, wait, wait, I don't understand.

-After they thought you took their picture, they left.
+After they thought you took their picture, they left?

 Yes.